 The choice of method of comparison must take into account the network of evidence and the number of technologies being compared.
 When there is only direct evidence then the only questions relate to whether the studies should be combined and, if so, whether to use a frequentist or Bayesian approach.
 When indirect evidence is available then one must evaluate whether or not to include it and, if so, by which method.
 An important aspect in evaluating indirect evidence is whether or not it is in agreement with direct evidence.
 Disagreement between direct and indirect evidence must be fully investigated and it may preclude pooling data if the disagreement cannot be adequately explained.
 Certain networks of evidence limit the number of methods available but the researcher will often have some discretion as to how many comparisons to incorporate.
 The network can be restricted to include the minimum number of comparisons required to enable an indirect comparison between the technologies of interest.
-Alternatively it can be expanded to include as many relevant comparators as possible.
+Alternatively, it can be expanded to include as many relevant comparators as possible.
+It is important to ensure that the evidence network is comprehensive enough to accurately estimate the relative treatment effect of all relevant comparators.
+For example, by excluding a comparator that is not considered relevant to the policy question, a substantial amount of evidence may be excluded on the relevant comparators.
+Extending the evidence base can have a substantial impact on the precision of effect estimates.(73) When comparative evidence is available, either directly or indirectly, then non-comparative evidence should not be used.